 According to a recent Bank Director article,

 Most people assume that fintech companies are out to take business away from banks, but what if the opposite is true?

 What if, instead of being a threat, fintech companies actually open up new opportunities for banks?

 “We came to the conclusion that we would build our strategy around how we think the market will look in two to five years, not how it behaves today,” says Curt Queyrouze, president of TAB.
 “What we determined was that once consumers try a digital interaction, they stay in that lane.”

-To compare savings account rates, both nationwide and state specific, please refer to our Savings Account Rates Table page.
+To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.